 Atera's Linux Agent monitors device availability, CPU load, memory usage, and disk usage, all of which can be viewed in the Agent Console.
-You can also run scripts on Linux devices and access the Terminal via Atera.
+You can also run scripts on Linux devices and execute commands via the Terminal or SSH Terminal.
+Plus, connect use AnyDesk to remotely connect to any Linux devices that have a GUI.
 We are continuously working to improve the Linux Agent with additional features so stay tuned for updates!

 Note: The Linux Agent is available for all IT Department plans.